in the . You apply for a through the federal government.

-There are several categories you may fit under which allow you to get a Green Card.
+Several categories you may fit under allow you to apply for a Green Card.
 The categories are determined by the U.S. Citizenship and Services.

 Below is a general list of steps you must take to apply for a Green Card:

 - File the

 - Once that is approved by the government, file a

 - Attend an in-person appointment to provide fingerprints, photos, and a signature